Xilmi/Rotp-Fusion/README.md

 ## What's New

+2023.04.07 (BR)
+- Added contextual help to the race and galaxy menu.
+"F1" will show the help for the option under the cursor.
+If no specific help is available, the global help will be shown.

 2023.04.05 (BR)
 - Fixed Tech Never, Auto, Always labels.
 - Fixed AI and Race selection Arrows bringing up the selection list.